KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when authentication fails for an authentication stream and cannot be retried.

-    throw [System.Security.Authentication.InvalidCredentialException]::New("authentication fails for an authentication stream and cannot be retried.")
+    throw [System.Security.Authentication.InvalidCredentialException]::New('authentication fails for an authentication stream and cannot be retried.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Security.Authentication.InvalidCredentialException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Security.Authentication.InvalidCredentialException.aspx)